Equal Pay For Equal Shreds: World Surf League Will Award Same Prizes To Men And Women

 "Did the girls surf a different ocean that was easier we don't know about?" posited one commenter.

-The San Francisco Chronicle notes that California's State Lands Commission made equal pay a requirement for WSL to receive a permit to hold its annual big-wave competition at Mavericks.
+The San Francisco Chronicle notes that California's State Lands Commission made equal pay a requirement for WSL to receive a permit to hold its annual big-wave competition at Mavericks, a famous break off Half Moon Bay.

+But the league said its decision wasn't directly related to the photo blowback or the Mavericks issue.

+"The one thing we wanted to pride ourselves on was being a leader in the space," said WSL Deputy Commissioner Jessi Miley-Dyer, who is herself a former pro surfer.
+"We wanted to be one of the first sports to do this for the women, and we also thought that it would be a really good stand for us.
+And it's important as well for sports to pay attention to what's going on in broader society.

 Surfing will be an Olympic event for the first at the 2020 Summer Games in Tokyo, and the league seemed to recognize it could catch an early wave: "The WSL is proud to be the first American-based global sports league to offer gender pay equality," it tweeted.

-Kelly Slater, an 11-time world champion on the men's WSL tour, applauded the move.
+Kelly Slater, an 11-time world champion on the men's WSL tour, was stoked about the move.

 "I believe it's a great precedent to set in sports and challenges what has been the norm," he wrote on Instagram.
 "My brothers and I were raised predominantly by our mom on a small weekly paycheck so it's refreshing to set an example as a sport for what should be the norm, and not the exception, in society."